See LONSURF's dosage schedule,

 Start new LONSURF patients with the recommended dosage using the Dosage Calculator below.
 To calculate a patient's personalized dosage, follow these two steps:

-- Choose Height and Weight to calculate your patient's BSA by entering his/her height (cm) and weight (kg), or BSA to enter his/her BSA (m2) directly
+- Choose Height and Weight to calculate your patient's BSA by entering his/her height and weight (in metric or imperial units), or BSA to enter his/her BSA (m2) directly

 The tablets comprising the recommended morning and evening doses (rounded up to the nearest 5 mg increment) will be displayed.